-Visitors to South America would be mad to miss Chile: its charming cities are full of personality, while its natural landscapes have real wow factor.
-On my round the world trip, I could only spend two weeks in Chile but it was one of the highlights of my whole journey.
-And this year is the time to come.
-Valparaiso, the UNESCO World Heritage site famous for its street art, has been voted by Forbes as one of the 38 Cheapest Places to Travel in 2019, while the dramatic landscape of Chile‘s Atacama desert is the best place to witness the rare and spectacular total solar eclipse forecast for July 2019.
-Read on for my ultimate guide to Chile backpacking and the best itinerary for two weeks.
+Visitors to South America would be mad to miss Chile: its charming cities are full of personality, while its dramatic landscapes have the wow factor.
+On my round the world trip, I only had time to spend two weeks in Chile but it was one of the highlights of my whole journey.
+And now is the time to come.
+Chile has been named by Forbes as one of the top 10 most underrated destinations to visit in 2020.
+Read on for my ultimate guide to backpacking Chile and the best itinerary for 2 weeks in Chile.

-With natural scenery ranging from the world’s driest desert to vast icefields and glaciers, as well as the highest mountain range outside Asia and even rainforests, Chile is arguably one of the best places to visit in South America.
-The cities are colourful and relaxed, the people are friendly and the food and wine is magnificent.
-Slow travel is the ideal way of backpacking through Chile, but if you only have two weeks you can still experience plenty of what this country has to offer.
+Chile’s natural scenery ranges from the world’s driest desert to vast icefields and glaciers, the highest mountain range outside Asia and even rainforests.
+Meanwhile, its cities are colourful and relaxed, the people are friendly and the food and wine is magnificent.
+Slow travel is the ideal way of backpacking through Chile, but if you only have two weeks in Chile you can still experience plenty of what this country has to offer.

-For my two week Chile travel itinerary, I really wanted to go and see Easter Island, but unfortunately the flights were too expensive.
-I’d recommend booking in advance if this is your plan.
-As I’d just spent several months in Australia and New Zealand during their winter, I wasn’t keen to head to the frozen south of Patagonia, even if they do have cute penguins there.
-So, the best Chile itinerary for me was to head north from Santiago, via the UNESCO World Heritage site of Valparaiso, to the heat of the Atacama desert, the driest desert in the world.
-Not a bad set of sights for just a few days.
+For my two week Chile travel itinerary, I wanted to visit Easter Island, but unfortunately the flights at the time were too expensive.
+I’d recommend booking your flights to Easter Island in advance if this is your plan.
+As I’d just spent several winter months in Australia and New Zealand, I wasn’t keen to head to the frozen south of Patagonia – even if they do have cute penguins there.

 Where to stay in Santiago de Chile for backpackers